rmascarenhas/goldeen/README.markdown

 Caveats
 -------

 * goldeen acts the same way for both little endian and big endian architectures.
-I have no time to work on this right now, so if you want help, you can submit a patch with the necessary adaptations. :-)
+I have no time to work on this right now, so if you want help, feel free to send a pull request. :-)

 License
 -------